• Free shipping on all orders

 Sniffing vs. Chewing

 Some cats like to sniff the plant.
 Others want to chomp down on the leaves and stems.
-Both methods are effective and perfectly safe.
-However, they will offer slightly different effects.
+Oral ingestion does not offer any effects as far as a “high” is concerned.

-Eating the plant results in a more mellow high, whereas sniffing offers the catnip craze everyone hears so much about.
-Sniffing is the most potent way for a cat to experience the high.
+Eating the plant results in a more mellow behavior (though it may still excite some cats, as they would probably sniff the plant before eating it), whereas sniffing offers the catnip craze everyone hears so much about.
+Sniffing is the only true way for a cat to experience the high.

-In any case, all cats react differently to the plant no matter if they sniff or chew, but common effects include:
+In any case, all cats react differently to the plant, but common effects include:

 • Rubbing on the plant